mongodb/docs-hapley/backend/README.md

 FastAPI has a feature that generates an OpenAPI schema.
 The schema can be found on http://127.0.0.1:8000/openapi.json.
 Go to http://127.0.0.1:8000/docs if you'd prefer to see the API documentation interactively.

-Additional information about FastAPI's OpenAPI generation [here](https://fastapi.tiangolo.com/tutorial/first-steps/#openapi).
+Additional information about FastAPI's OpenAPI generation can be found [here](https://fastapi.tiangolo.com/tutorial/first-steps/#openapi).

 ## Testing